-The ability to walk easily depends upon the intricate working of the knee joint, the largest joint in the body.
-The knee is formed by the junction of three bones: the femur (the thigh bone), the tibia (the shin bone), and the patella (the kneecap).
-These bones are connected to each other by strong ligaments.
-The powerful muscles of the thigh and calf attach to the bones around the knee by means of inelastic ligaments.
+The knee joint is the largest and most complex joint in the body.
+The knee is formed by the junction of three bones: the femur (thighbone), tibia (shin bone), and patella (kneecap).
+These bones are connected to each other by strong ligaments that maintain stability and smooth motion.
+Cartilage and other soft tissue like the meniscus covers and cushions the bones and helps them glide smoothly.